 Looking around your flower bed you see a plant bulb is surfacing.
 It’s not time to panic if the bulb is a certain variety.

 Nerine bulbs, for example, tend to collect at the top of the soil.
-Flower bulbs that naturalize, such as tulips and daffodils, will produce clusters of bulbets that can push to the surface of the soil.
-Snowdrops also naturalize and produce thick groups of the plants with their bulbs often just at the surface of the soil.
-For the most part this isn’t a big deal.
+Flower bulbs that naturalize, such as tulips and daffodils, will produce clusters of bulblets that can push to the surface of the soil.
+Snowdrops also naturalize and produce thick groups of the plant with their bulbs often just at the surface of the soil.
+For the most part, this isn’t a big deal.
 Just dig the bulb up and gently plant it deeper.

 In urban or rural areas, one of the most common reasons for bulbs to be exposed is due to varmints.
 Squirrels are the primary culprits, but even the neighborhood dog might be digging them up.
 Again, if the bulbs are undamaged, simply replant them as you find them to protect the bulb from other influences.